Skip to main content

 • “What starts as a simple rescue mission slowly turns into something much darker and more personal, and I really liked how the game uses Ethan’s delusion to pull the player deeper into his guilt, grief, and denial.”

-• “(Devs may have fixed this already) Not to be harsh, but the story is very melodramatic and reads like a 13-year-old's edgy diary to me, though I know some people could find enjoyment out of it.”
+• “(Devs may have fixed this already) Not to be harsh, but the story is very melodramatic and reads like a 13-year-old's edgy diary for me, but I know some people could find enjoyment in it.”

 • gameplay